HarmonyOS 5: Applications

 HarmonyOS NEXT devices come with preinstalled applications.
 Apps can also be downloaded through the Huawei App Gallery.
 As of September 2024, there were more than 10,000 native apps.
 This number increased to more than 20,000 on the app store as of January 2025.
-As of June 2025, the number of HarmonyOS Next apps reached over 30,000.
-Unlike previous versions of HarmonyOS, Android applications are no longer compatible and cannot be downloaded in the store.
-Large numbers of western apps are not therefore not available natively.
+As of November 2025, the number of HarmonyOS Next apps and meta services reached over 300,000.
+Unlike previous versions of HarmonyOS, Android applications are no longer compatible and cannot be downloaded from the store.
+Large numbers of western apps are therefore not available natively.
 Yet, applications such as Easy Abroad and DroiTong do allow Android apps to run in emulation inside a separate container.
 Apps downloaded via DroiTong are automatically placed into a dedicated folder on the home screen.
 This includes leading apps such as Amazon, ChatGPT, Facebook, Netflix, YouTube.
 While these apps work, there are issues present with missed notifications, lower resolution, and file transfers in and out of the container.
 Apps not present include major banking apps, most streaming services, alternative mapping solutions such as Waze as well as some Google services such as Google Assistant and Gemini.
 Most major Chinese apps are also available, but most Chinese games are still missing.